 Wine is one of those must-haves wherever you go.
 Well, that is if you love your wine, and your wine travel!
 From intricate bottles that you can only get in certain places to your favorite bottle you can’t go without, bringing wine on a plane takes a little work.
-Here’s how to get your precious cargo back home, without accidentally making your suitcase look like it belongs on a television cop drama.
+Here’s how to carry wine on an airplane, without accidentally making your suitcase look like it belongs on a television cop drama.

 Whether you want to bring a memento from your trip to wine country home, or you booked your vacation in a dry county or country, at one point or another, you are probably going to need to need to know how to take wine on a plane.
 There are many regulations that you must abide by, and you still have the obstacle of a glass bottle to deal with.
 So, here’s the low down to carrying wine on an airplane like a pro!